carblue/acos5/README.md

     # }
 ...
     card_driver acos5_64 {
-        # module, the (/path/to/) filename of the driver library .so/.dll/.dylib. /path/to/ is dispensable if it's in a 'standard library search path'
+        # module, the (/path/to/) filename of the driver library .so/.dll/.dylib. /path/to/ is dispensable if filename is in a 'standard library search path'
         module = /something/like/path/to/acos5_64/target/release/libacos5_64.so;

+        # Disable / enable enquiry popup when performing a
+        # signature or RSA decrypt operation with ACOS5-64.
+        # Only used if compiled with cfg=enable_acos5_64_ui:
+        # user_consent_enabled = yes;  # set to no to disable
     }
 ...
 .........
     #card_drivers = npa, internal;
 ...
-    card_drivers = acos5_64, npa, internal;
+    card_drivers = acos5_64, npa, internal; # for a painless start use  card_drivers = acos5_64, default;
 ...
 }
 ```